Harry Primrose, 8th Earl of Rosebery: Marriages and issue

 In 1994, Lord Dalmeny married Caroline Daglish, a former Conservative Party researcher working for Robert Jones MP and Lord Strathclyde.
 She is a Patroness of the Royal Caledonian Ball.
 They lived between London and Scotland, where he has a house and farm in the Moffat Hills.
 They have five children, including model and socialite Lady Delphi Primrose.
 They were reported to be divorcing in 2014.

 In 2018, he was in a relationship with Norwegian shipping heiress Pontine Paus.
+He was also in a relationship with Martha Sitwell, Lady Sitwell.

 In June 2021, Lord Dalmeny announced his engagement to art advisor Harriet Clapham.
 They married in 2022.